Journal of subClinical Investigations©

 Q. You mentioned the "Public Policy Exception" in the Law, what role does that play in the legal process?

-"Every legal jurisdiction where judges are appointed (not elected) there is the inevitable political lobbyist influence and bias involved in the adjudication.
+"Every legal jurisdiction, where judges are appointed (not elected), there is the inevitable political lobbyist influence and bias involved in the adjudication.
 Different corporate interests in America are served this way.
 Ask your attorney about the possible affect that policy may have on the outcome of your case and the best way to manage your case.
-When it comes to a rental or co-op managed properties all clients are encouraged to work with such management to simply resolve any believed issues.
-Such polices have their practical purpose and in these cases it serves to protect property owner and managers from frivolous and baseless owner-rental-tenant lawsuits.
-Often it is best just to move out if agreement can not be obtained.
+When it comes to a rental or co-op managed properties all clients are encouraged to work out problems with management to simply resolve any believed issues.
+Such polices have a practical purpose, and in these cases it serves to protect property owner and managers from frivolous and baseless owner-rental-tenant lawsuits.
+Often it is best just to move out if agreement can not be reached while preserving your right to sue at a latter date by collecting all the evidence before vacating the home.
 In such cases your attorney should be asked to try to get your deposit back.
 A full understanding of your local courts' rules of evidence as commonly applied in all major metropolitan areas throughout America and the affect such polices may have upon your final outcome must be fully understood by both you and your competent, knowledgeable and experienced legal counsel."

 Questions - consultations may be directed to: